Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Applications

-\end{corollary} The problem of scaling limits of random rooted unlabeled trees has attracted some attention in the recent literature, see \cite{BrFl08,MaMi09,DrGi10}.
-For $m=2$, Corollary \ref{sec:unif-unord-trees} readily yields the main theorem of \cite{MaMi09}, which was derived using a completely different method.
-Indeed, it is based in a stronger way on combinatorial aspects of $\bT^{(2)}_n$.
-Here, we really make use of a fragmentation property satisfied by the laws $\bP_n^{(m)}$.
-As alluded to at the begining of this section, these are not actually laws of Markov branching trees.
+The problem of scaling limits of random rooted unordered trees has attracted some attention in the recent literature; see \cite{BrFl08,MaMi09,DrGi10,drmota09}.
+For $m=2$, Corollary~\ref{sec:unif-unord-trees}\vadjust{\goodbreak} readily yields the main theorem of \cite{MaMi09}, which was derived using a completely different method, based in a stronger way on combinatorial aspects of $\bT^{(2)}_n$.
+Here, we really make use of a fragmentation property satisfied by the uniform distributions on $\bT_n^{(m)}, n \geq1$.
+As alluded to at the beginning of this section, these are not actually laws of Markov branching trees.
 Nevertheless, they can be coupled with laws of Markov branching trees in a way that the coupled trees are close in the $d_{\mathrm{GHP}}$ metric.
-In the general case $m\neq 2$, Theorem \ref{sec:main-results-2} and Corollary \ref{sec:unif-unord-trees} are new, and were implicitly conjectured by Aldous \cite{AldousCRTII}.
-In \cite{DrGi10}, the authors prove a result on the scaling limit of the so-called profile of the uniform tree for $m=\infty$, which is related to our results, although it is not a direct consequence.
-Finally, we note that the problem of the scaling limit of {\em unrooted} unordered trees is still open, although we expect the Brownian tree to arise again as the limiting object.
+In the general case $m\neq2$, Theorem~\ref{sec:main-results-2} and Corollary \ref{sec:unif-unord-trees} are new, and were implicitly conjectured by Aldous~\cite{AldousCRTII}.
+In~\cite{DrGi10}, the authors prove a result on the scaling limit of the so-called profile of the uniform tree for $m=\infty$, which is related to our results, although it is not a direct consequence.
+Finally, we note that the problem of the scaling limit of \textit{unrooted} unordered trees is still open, although we expect the Brownian tree to arise again as the limiting object.